Ramsey Theory and Bounding in Arithmetic: Introduction

-One of our main themes is to consider a Weihrauch reduction as a method of proof.
-We will not study the various degree Weihrauch structures and reducibilities which could be formed.
-But in Section~\ref{swr}, we cannot help ourselves and study the Weihrauch reductions between a number of principles or problems logically equivalents to $B\Sigma_2$.
-There are other places within the paper where it possible to make the same diversion but in those case we have found restraint.
+One of our main themes is to view Weihrauch reductions as a proof-theoretic tool.
+While we do not systematically investigate the general Weihrauch degree structure over $\mathcal{N}$, in Section~\ref{swr} we explore the Weihrauch reductions between a number of principles or problems logically equivalent to $\mathrm{B}\Sigma^0_2$.
+There are other places within the paper where it is possible to make the same diversion, but in those cases we have found restraint.
 Good references for the Weihrauch reducibilities (over the standard model) and related material are Hirschfeldt and Jockusch \cite{MR3518779} and Dzhafarov and Mummert \cite{MR4472209}.

-\section{Equivalences of $B\Sigma_2$}
+\section{Equivalences of $\mathrm{B}\Sigma^0_2$}

-The following proves the first result of Hirst, Theorem~\ref{hirst}~(a).
-Our first clause (a) is discussed in almost this form in \cite{MR4472209}, see Definition~3.3.1, and Section~2 of Frittaion and Marcone \cite{MR2997030}.
-We will discuss the Weihrauch relations (over $\mathcal{N}$) between these 3 principles and another principle in Section~\ref{swr}.
+The following proves the first result of Hirst, Theorem~\ref{hirst}(a).
+Our first clause (a) is discussed in almost this form in \cite{MR4472209}, see Definition 3.3.1, and Section 2 of Frittaion and Marcone \cite{MR2997030}.
+We will discuss the Weihrauch relations (over $\mathcal{N}$) between these principles and another principle in Section~\ref{swr}.